While employees remain an essential asset for any organization, the innovation game can certainly benefit from outside players.

 It is really important for corporates to think carefully about which start-ups they partner with, and how outside initiatives can be integrated into existing end-to-end processes.
 At the same time, start-ups should view working with corporates as an opportunity to develop in new ways as well.

-In our first article, we explained that while start-ups excel at speed and agility, they perform poorly in terms of scale, where corporates have the edge.
+Whilst start-ups excel at speed and agility, they perform poorly in terms of scale, where corporates have the competitive edge.
 It stands to reason, therefore, that many larger organizations and start-ups could work together to form a mutually beneficial partnership - one where both sides learn something new about the innovation process.